afeins19/obsdian/classNotes/academicPlan/Last Semester Requirements.md

 - GA - 6.00 credits
 - GS - 3.00 credits (can be inter-domain)
 - CMPSC 488 - 3.00 credits
-- **tell nate to have you register for acura** - 2 units would count for additional cmpsc courses

 ## some choices next semester
 - cmpsc 446